codeboxrcodehub/wpnextpreviouslink/readme.txt

 * [new] Skip next prev for specific post/page id(s) - Request in wp.org support https://wordpress.org/support/topic/hide-on-few-pages/
 * [new] Post 'order by' per post basis (in core only date)
 * [new] Plugin check plugin used to check standard errors and warnings and fixed

-= 2.7.1 =
-* [improvement] Settings reset and import improved that is related with pro addon also
-* [new] New documentation page
-* [new] PHP 8.2 compatible
-* [updated] Dashboard style improved
-* [updated] Pro addon updated and new version 2.0.5 released
-* [new] Added woocommerce like template system for different views which can be overrode using plugin and theme

-= 2.7.0 =
-* [new] Settings Input fields checkbox and radio buttons style improved
-* [new] Settings dashboard revamped & improved
-* [update] Related pro addon V2.0.4 released
-* [new] Z-index for next prev arrow for better dynamic control from plugin's setting page
-* [new] New setting section added in plugin's global setting named "Tools" that helps to reset the plugin's setting to default

-= 2.6.6 =
-* [new] Extra filter hooks added in core
-* [new] New features in pro addon [looping next prev for single article]

-= 2.6.5 =
-* [new] Compatible with 6.1.1
-* [new] Style and other minor improvements

-= 2.6.4 =

-* [Updated] Dashboard more updated with left side tab in larger screen and tab at top in smaller screen
-* [new] Navigate by category now has option per post type category or taxonomy set option, so now it works for custom post types with custom taxonomy.

-= 2.6.3 =

-* [Updated] New dashboard interface

-= 2.6.2 =

-* [updated] Click works if ga enabled for advance display mode.

-= 2.6.1 =

-* [new] Google analytics tracking of show/view and click event for next prev for single page
-* [new] Link open in new window/tab or not , default same window
-* [fix] Works perfectly for single page as frontpage as home page
-* [fix] Home Page always display arrow style
-* [improvement] Plugin setting style improved with relevance information and ux

-= 2.6.0 =

-* [improvement] Performance improvement
-* [new] Navigate by category id off by default, this will give better default experience after the plugin install and activate